End-of-Life Signs: Congestive Heart Failure

 - Provide comfort: Sometimes it is just as simple as spending time with your loved one while watching a TV show, or talking about things they love.
 These conversations can help in alleviating some of their depression and anxiety.

 - Help them remember to take their medicine: There will likely be various pills and medications that your loved one needs to take.
 You can help by assisting your loved one in staying on schedule.

 What you can do for your loved one.

 In addition to symptom management, it’s important for the family caregiver to learn how to recognize the end-of-life signs for CHF, and when they should contact hospice.
 Hospice care will be able to address the specific needs of CHF patients in their final days, and help them to get the most out of what time they have left.

-Learn more about hospice eligibility for end-stage CHF.
+Find out more about hospice eligibility for end-stage CHF.

 If you would like to learn more about hospice care and CHF, take a look at the hospice eligibility requirements for congestive heart failure.
 You can also get more information by contacting us via the blue Help Center bar above.

 Learn about the specific end-of-life signs of common diseases and illnesses: